archscorer/archscorer/RoadMap.md

 Initial simple functionality should include

-* Create competition
+* Create event
  * From template (Field, Hunter, Animal, etc)
  * Custom: [number of targets, arrows per target, how to score]

-Site Needs to managed past and present competitions, site needs browse / search / blog function to find competitions.
-Past competition scores could be private (only participants can see) or public.
+Site Needs to managed past and present events, site needs browse / search / blog function to find events.
+Past event scores could be private (only participants can see) or public.

 * Add participants
  * by registration form (pre-filled for logged in user / can register others as well? / registration by link / payment by bank link?)
 * Arrange participants to targets (need some privileges)
  * By class / comp cum score / rating / manual
 * Scoring
- * Show running score for the competition
+ * Show running score for the event
  * Input end score - one arrow at a time, for each competitor at given end

 All this requires some user management (Google/FB/email auth)

-## Database model for a competition
+## Database model for a event

-* New competition
+* New event
  * ID - uniq / numeric
  * Name (IV klubide karikas)
- * Date (22.10.20) / Date range (multi day competitions)
+ * Date (22.10.20) / Date range (multi day events)
  * Description (bla, bla, maksab bla, süüa saab bla)
  * Course / place ID -- string (Räbiküla)
  * Format (Animal / Field, etc)